Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ###### Logs and Debugging

-* Identify the repo log4j settings to set.
-* Talk about the bits of the Support Tools section of the Alfresco Admin Tool that have not been deprecated, and how to use it to work out if your transforms have been created.

 Log4j `DEBUG` level logging for the transformations code can be enabled in ACS on the following packages: